xnuinside/lof/docs/README.rst

 Fixes:

 #.
-Paths with '-' now does not cause issue during running with 1 and more worker.
+Paths with symbols '-.' now does not cause issue during running with 1 and more worker.

 **v0.3.0**